subhra2508/docker/readme.md

 - version  -  Show the Docker version information
 - wait     -   Block until one or more containers stop, then print their exit codes

+- docker -d(for detached mode) -p(port no)yourport:dockerport --name(name your container)

+next runing an apache webserver sudo docker container run -d --name webserver -p 8080:80  httpd

+- docker container top - process list in one container

+- docker container inspect - details of one container config

+- docker container stats - performance stats for all containers

+- docker container run -it - start new container interactively

+- docker container exec -it - run additional command in existing container

+- alpine is ideal for container images its less in size about 4mb

+# DOCKER NETWORKS: CONCEPT

+- Each container connected to a private virtual network "bridge"
+- Each virtual network routes through NAT firewall on host ip
+- All containers on a virtual network can talk to each other without -p

+- Best practice is to create a new virtual network for each app:
+	- network "my_web_app" for mysql and php/apache containers
+	- network "my_api" for mongo and nodejs containers

+- "Batteries included,But Removable"
+	- Defaults work well in many cases,but easy to swap out parts to customize it

+- make new virtula networks

+- Attach containers to more then one virtual network(or none)

+- skip virtual network and use host ip(--net=host)
+- use different Docker network drivers to gain new abilites

+- docker container inspect --format '{{.NetworkSettings.IPAddress }}' webhost

 ### Learning >>>